 Working as a Career Coach, I have spent many years coaching Pre-Leaving Certificate students, who are searching for the ‘Perfect Course’ which will lead to the ‘Perfect Career’.
 Thinking about possible career options and course choices begin when we are children.
 What do I want to do when I grow up?
 The greatest influences on … Continue reading Career and Education Coaching for Parents of Leaving Cert Students.

-I was reading an article by Katherine Donnelly in the Irish Independent this week, and it reminded me of the last time I raised the issue about the lack of understanding and respect for Further Education – Apprenticeships and PLC courses.
-(See link at the end of this piece – Westmeath Examiner October 2017.) https://www.independent.ie/irish-news/education/we-must-promote-apprenticeships-as-much-as-we-do-degrees-industry-boss-37712157.html … Continue reading APPRENTICESHIP – DEGREE – PLC?
+Every time I read this article by Katherine Donnelly in the Irish Independent, and it reminds me of the last time I raised the issue about the lack of understanding and respect for Further Education – Apprenticeships and PLC courses.
+(See link at the end of this piece – Westmeath Examiner October 2017.) https://www.independent.ie/irish-news/education/we-must-promote-apprenticeships-as-much-as-we-do-degrees-industry-boss-37712157.html “One … Continue reading APPRENTICESHIP – DEGREE – PLC?
 WHICH IS THE RIGHT COURSE FOR ME?

 Job Search - Decision Making - Better Planning - Not just for the younger generation.
 I heard a discussion this morning on Midlands 103 about people who are receiving long term unemployment payments.
 The topic gave rise to the a number of themes including one about people who have “retired” from employment and are finding … Continue reading To young to retire – To old to get a new job?

 Preparation for every interview is essential, if a candidate wishes to convince the interviewers they they are the right person for the job.
 Many interview questions can be anticipated, and candidates will score low points where lack of preparation for obvious questions is apparent.
 Tell me about yourself? … Continue reading Prepare for Interview